joaopedrolourencoaffonso/python_smallstep/8-version/README.md

 If you use the: ```ssl.HAS_TLSv1_3``` with each of these versions, you will see that the first one does not support TLS version 3, which is a problem, given that registration.py was configured to exclusively accept TLS version 3.

-I solved the problem by creating a new virtua enviroment with:
+I solved the problem by creating a new virtual enviroment based on python 3.8 with:
 ```python
 virtualenv teste_3 --python C:\Python38\python.exe
 ```
-It creates a virtual enviroment based on python 3.8.

 ## Automation of quart_crt.pem renew
 Originally, I was manually renewing the quart_crt.pem every few days, but as this was getting boresome, I updated the registration.py to renew it everytime it starts working: